LourencoPonces/flipflop/README.md

 ## Disclaimer

 The project specifications may be incomplete or ambiguous, in which case the programmer may use their best judgement to fill in the gaps.

+## Project statement

+For more information on the project requirements, please refer to the [project statement](https://github.com/IST-DepartamentoEngenhariaEletrotecnicaElectronicaComputadores/LEIC-A-IST/blob/master/Programacao/Enunciados/flipflop.pdf) provided by Instituto Superior Técnico.

 ## Acknowledgements